Bpeace: Donors, Partnerships, Recognition

 Bpeace's primary donors include grassroots support members who pay dues, family foundations, and corporations such as Citibank and Microsoft.

 The U.S. Department of State has been a steady supporter, partially funding Bpeace's work in Afghanistan since 2004.

-The organization is affiliated with Goldman-Sachs’ 10,000 Women Initiative.
+The organization is affiliated with Goldman-Sachs' 10,000 Women Initiative.

-Bpeace has earned the GuideStar Exchange Seal, demonstrating its commitment to transparency.”
+Bpeace has earned the GuideStar Exchange Seal, demonstrating its commitment to transparency."

-“55% of the entrepreneurs who have participated with Bpeace since 2004 are still engaged with Bpeace and in business, 100% of them are generating income and 93% are self-sustaining.
+"55% of the entrepreneurs who have participated with Bpeace since 2004 are still engaged with Bpeace and in business, 100% of them are generating income and 93% are self-sustaining.
 54% maintained employment levels and 32% posted job growth.

-Forbes noted, "Business is a common language that not only transcends cultures, but can also break down the isolation of conflict-affected communities.Stronger businesses and innovation are powerful drivers for a country’s peaceful future...Bpeace is ambitious — intent on creating one million jobs across 1,000 conflict-affected communities."
+Forbes noted, "Business is a common language that not only transcends cultures, but can also break down the isolation of conflict-affected communities.Stronger businesses and innovation are powerful drivers for a country's peaceful future...Bpeace is ambitious—intent on creating one million jobs across 1,000 conflict-affected communities."

-In October 2011, The Wall Street Journal reported on Afghan Fast-Runner Zarghuna’s experiences while in the U.S. on BART.
+In October 2011, The Wall Street Journal reported on Afghan Fast-Runner Zarghuna's experiences while in the U.S. on BART.
 She was mentored at Bumble and Bumble on the intricacies of hair-styling.
-Bpeace board member, Laurie Chock said,"In Zarghuna, we saw the potential for growth...The fact that she does what she does, with the infrastructure issues and cultural restrictions, is almost magical."
+Bpeace board member, Laurie Chock said, "In Zarghuna, we saw the potential for growth...The fact that she does what she does, with the infrastructure issues and cultural restrictions, is almost magical."

-The New York Times said, “Bpeace has graduated 56 high-potential entrepreneurs from its hands-on, three-year mentoring and skills-building program, while 117 women have completed 10,000 Women’s management training, with the goal of reaching 300 women over five years… several indicators point to a growing number of female-led firms in Afghanistan.
+The New York Times said, "Bpeace has graduated 56 high-potential entrepreneurs from its hands-on, three-year mentoring and skills-building program, while 117 women have completed 10,000 Women's management training, with the goal of reaching 300 women over five years… several indicators point to a growing number of female-led firms in Afghanistan.
 The international organization Peace Dividend Trust, which works with Afghan entrepreneurs to identify local market opportunities, now counts 242 women-owned companies in its national database of nearly 7,000 Afghan companies, with three to five new women-owned ventures joining its registry each month.

-For The Washington Post, photojournalist Paula Lerner stated “The Afghan women I met in the Bpeace programs have, like many Afghans, witnessed decades of war and endured much tragedy in their lives.
+For The Washington Post, photojournalist Paula Lerner stated "The Afghan women I met in the Bpeace programs have, like many Afghans, witnessed decades of war and endured much tragedy in their lives.
 It is striking that despite all they have been through they have not been defeated by it.
 By building their businesses they are rebuilding their lives and their world.
-And in the process helping to rebuild their country as well.”
+And in the process helping to rebuild their country as well."

-CNN reported on two Bpeace Fast Runners, in April, 2011.
-Shahla and Fatima of Afghanistan travelled to the U.S. to tell their stories and inspire other women to follow their courageous lead since at one time women couldn’t even attend school in Afghanistan.
+CNN reported on two Bpeace Fast Runners in April 2011.
+Shahla and Fatima of Afghanistan travelled to the U.S. to tell their stories and inspire other women to follow their lead since at one time women could not even attend school in Afghanistan.

-In May, 2010 The Huffington Post reported on the Bpeace organized competition between entrepreneurs from Rwanda and Afghanistan, all trying to raise the most money for their business idea.
+In May 2010 The Huffington Post reported on the Bpeace organized competition between entrepreneurs from Rwanda and Afghanistan, all trying to raise the most money for their business idea.